ejmejm/CLICA/README.md

 | action      | STRING    |                             | The content of the action                                                                                          |
 | correct     | BOOLEAN   | OPTIONAL                    | Indicates if the action is correct.
 Incorrect actions can be used for setup but should not be trained on directly |
 | source      | ENUM      |                             | Source of the action: {human, ai, dataset}                                                                         |

+## License

+This project is licensed under the MIT License with Commons Clause.
+This means you are free to use, modify, and distribute the software for any purpose, but selling the software is prohibited.

+For more details, see the [LICENSE](LICENSE) file in the project repository.

+The MIT License is available at: https://opensource.org/license/mit The Commons Clause is available at: https://commonsclause.com/